wkumari/xml2rfc-xxe/README.md

 ### A configuration to assist editing xml2rfc-format documents using XMLMind XML Editor.

+XMLMind has kindly brought back their Personal edition.
+The license file is [here](http://www.xmlmind.com/xmleditor/license_xxe_perso.html).
+Pleare review it and confirm that it meets your usage.

+The XMLMind downloads are here: [http://www.xmlmind.com/xmleditor/download.shtml](http://www.xmlmind.com/xmleditor/download.shtml)

 #### Super-brief installation instructions:
 * Install XMLmind!
 * Go to *Options* -> *Preferences...*, then *Install Add-ons*.